 Cast: Christina Milian, Adam Demos, Jeffrey Bowyer-Chapman

 The story is ‘in’ the name.
 A city girl, Gabriela, wins a New Zealand inn in a contest and collaborates with the contractor Jake Taylor to fix it.
 Their relationship is what makes the movie.
 Is Jake all smiles and handsomeness, or is he hiding a big secret?
 The film is your typical hallmark style emotions draped with rustic green backdrops of New Zealand.
 A perfect happy ending movie when you want to watch a no-brainer entertainment.
+This movie is a charming romantic movie on Netflix.

 IMDB rating: 6.8